It isn’t complicated.

 - Compare and contrast 2 or 3 works of art from the same artist.

-These are ideas to get you thinking.
-Brainstorm your own ideas and select what interests you.
+These are ideas to get you thinking, but there is an almost limitless list of subjects you can use.
+Brainstorm your ideas and select what interests you.

 Step 2: Select Similarities and Differences

-Now that you have 2 or 3 subjects you want to compare and contrast, think of all the characteristics or points of each subject.
+Now that you have 2 or 3 subjects you want to compare and contrast, think of each subject’s characteristics or points.
 Two approaches you can use are the Venn Diagram and Listing.

 A Venn Diagram shows similarities and differences of subjects.
 It has 2 overlapping circles with a wide space in the middle.
 This space shows what the subjects have in common.
 Each circle represents a subject.
 List similar characteristics or points in the overlapping section.
 All other points are in the outer part of the circles.
 See the Compare and Contrast Paper Venn Diagram below.

-Write down the points of each subject in a circle.
+In your diagram, write down the points of each subject in a circle.
 Everything the subjects have in common goes in a shared space.
-Every characteristic that is different goes to the other part of the circle.
+Every different characteristic goes to the other part of the circle.
 This activity gives you a visual representation of what is in common or different with each element.

 The listing method also helps you select the points you want to focus on in a paper.
 To do this activity, write the title/name of each subject you’re comparing and contrasting.
 List all of the characteristics of each subject.
 Then highlight or circle the things that are similar or in common.
 The things that aren’t highlighted are contrasting characteristics.
 Listing helps you discover what points to compare and contrast.